-If for each closed subset A any continuous $f : A \rightarrow \Lambda J(\kappa)$ can be continuously extended, then the space X must necessarily be κ -collectionwise normal.
+If for each closed subset A any continuous $f: A \to \Lambda J(\kappa)$ can continuously be extended, then the space X must necessarily be κ -collectionwise normal.

-Recall that the counterexample provide by Barov and Dijkstra was based in Bing's example, i.e. they considered a normal space which is not collectionwise normal.
+Recall that the counterexample provided by Barov and Dijkstra was based in Bing's example, i.e. they considered a normal space which is not collectionwise normal.